Is a timing belt covered under warranty?

 If you buy a used car that is already having issues with its timing belt, then purchasing a new warranty will often specifically exclude any preexisting issues.
 This is fairly standard across all types of warranties.

-Does your extended warranty cover timing belts?
+Which extended warranties cover timing belts?

 There are many extended warranty companies and plans that cover timing belts.
 Below are some popular providers and details on which of their policies include timing belts.